alvarowolfx/GifPartyReactNative/README.md

 # GifParty App
 This app was developed for demo purposes using React Native.
 So I'm sharing the code for those who are interested in studying.

-The presentation about the app can be seen [here](http://www.slideshare.net/alvarowolfx/react-native-first-impression).
+The presentation about the app can be seen [here](http://www.slideshare.net/alvarowolfx/developing-apps-with-react-native).
+It was presented on [FrontInCuaiba](http://frontincuiaba.com.br).

 ## Pre requirements
 - Node.js and NPM installed (I recommend to do something like [this](https://github.com/sindresorhus/guides/blob/master/npm-global-without-sudo.md) to install global packages without sudo )